elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

     DATA COLLECTION
     - Institutional catalog ID (if applicable):
     - Date of data collection: <provide single date, range, or approximate date; suggested format YYYY-MM-DD>
-    - Link to electronic lab book where the following is described (if it does not exist, include it here):
+    - Link to electronic lab book (codebook) where the following is described (if it does not exist, include it here):
       - Methods used for data collection (including references, documentation (e.g. consent form template), links):
       - Geographic location of collection (if applicable):
       - Experimental & environmental conditions of collection (if applicable):